MindscapeHQ/raygun4breakpad/README.md

 ### MacOS

-Build using the Make file.
+Build from terminal using the Make file.
 > cd raygun4breakpad/sampleapp_macos && make

 ### Linux